Resources | Smart Commercial Solar

 What Is an LGC?

-An ‘LGC’ is a tradeable unit that is equal to one megawatt hour (MWh) of net renewable energy generated

-and exported to the grid by a solar PV system more than 100kW.
+An ‘LGC’ is a tradeable unit that is equal to one megawatt hour (MWh) of net renewable energy generated and exported to the grid by a solar PV system more than 100kW.
 They are used as a trading mechanism for energy retailers to offset their purchase of non- renewable energy.

-Similiar to STC’s (a small scale technology certificate), an LGC acts as a currency for renewable energy, and prices can thus fluctuate with supply and demand.
+Similar to STC’s (a small-scale technology certificate), an LGC acts as a currency for renewable energy, and prices can thus fluctuate with supply and demand.
 Any solar installation over 100kW capacity is eligible to create LGC’s.

-How Are LGC’s Traded?
+How are LGC’s Traded?

-as an electricity retailer or emission intensive industry.
+LGC’s are most often spot traded through a registered broker or directly with a liable entity, such as an electricity retailer or emission intensive industry.
 Both parties enter into a contract with a broker for a fixed term.

-What Are the Risks With LGC’S?
+What are the Risks with LGC’S?

-While LGC’s can be used to generate great benefit, they are a commodity created through regulation, and therefore a change in policy
+While LGC’s can be used to generate great benefit, they are a commodity created through regulation, and therefore a change in policy might impact their viability.

-Another risk is that prices are difficult to predict, however they are likely to continue to decrease as more large scale renewable plants come online.
+Another risk is that prices are difficult to predict, however they are likely to continue to decrease as more large-scale renewable plants come online.

 How Can These Risks Be Managed?